Real Estate Development Process

 Additionally, the developer may start making plans to market the project, pre-lease the property, and hire a property manager for the next stage of development.
 The end of the construction stage comes when safety inspections are carried out on the completed property and a certificate of occupancy is granted.
 This allows for the commencement of the final stage of development: property operations.

-Once construction is complete, the developer may either open the building for business to lease and manage it, or put it up for sale.
+Once construction is complete, the developer may either lease out and manage the building, or put it up for sale.
 In the case of leasing and managing the building, the last stage of the real estate development process is operations, which is also the first stage of the building’s life.
 The project may have moved past the risks associated with pre-development and construction, but securing tenants pose another challenge.

 Investors at this stage, are seeking to invest in developments that have achieved a “stabilisation point” in their leasing rates, which is typically at an occupancy level of 90% or higher.
 This ensures that the rental income from tenants can cover the development’s operating costs.
 Pre-leasing should have been carried out during the construction stage, especially for large commercial real estate that requires anchor tenants and sufficient business tenants lined up before the building is completed, otherwise more time and effort is required to reach stabilisation.